PEX-a, PEX-b or PEX-c tubing?

 With all the PEX that’s available on the market, narrowing down your options can be difficult.
 Three of the guiding factors in this decision should be hydrostatic pressures, chlorine resistance and UV resistance — the three elements included in the PEX material designation code.

+Looking for a complete plumbing solution that's easy to install and will help reduce water waste?
+Look no further than the Viega PureFlow System.
 At Viega, we aim to meet the highest industry standards on every front.
 That’s why we design and manufacture PEX with the strongest chlorine and UV resistance, as well as higher burst pressures compared to alternatives (often performing at 10 percent higher pressures than PEX-a).
 Combine this with our easy-to-install, reliable press fittings and your PEX plumbing project is set up for success from start to finish.